 The collection includes monographs, articles, archives and image databases resulting from the work of the Research Group.
 In 1998, Jean-Marie Pesez, founder of the Research Group, donated his personal collection to the library.
-In 2008, Marcel Lachiver, a researcher in the Rural World also donated a part of his library to the collection.
-Françoise Piponnier, archaeologist and specialist in inventories of the deceased and of medieval costumes, donated part of her library and archives to the Center.
+In 2008, Marcel Lachiver, a researcher in the Rural World also donated part of his library to the collection.
+Françoise Piponnier, an archaeologist and specialist in inventories of the deceased and of medieval costumes, donated part of her library and archives to the Center.

 Databases: Access to the two private databases of the Research Group is restricted with on-site consultation by appointment only: Medieval Agriculture, Artisan Trades, Daily Life, etc. (roughly 30,000 images); Food, Health, Hygiene, Travel, Pilgrimage, Exoticism, Seafaring, Countryside, Animals, Science and Technology, Artisan Trades, Ceramics, Painting, Illumination, Castles, War, Weaponry, Home Life, House, Furniture, Family Life, Childhood, Games, Education, etc. (around 40,000 images), Death (roughly 2000 images).